 Convention on the Rights of the Child (CRC)

 	The Committee’s recommendations to states parties

 	Since the very beginning of its work in examining the reports of states parties on their implementation of the Convention, the Committee on the Rights of the Child has raised the issue of corporal punishment of children with governments and recommended it be prohibited, including in the home.
-By March 2019, the Committee had made 466 observations / recommendations on the issue to 190 states (no recommendations have yet been made to Côte d’Ivoire, Micronesia, Somalia, South Sudan (since the independence), State of Palestine and Tonga).
+By June 2019, the Committee had made 472 observations / recommendations on the issue to 192 states (no recommendations have yet been made to Micronesia, Somalia, South Sudan (since the independence) and State of Palestine).
 Recommendations are consistently to prohibit corporal punishment in all settings, including the home, and to support this with relevant measures of implementation.
 Once states have achieved prohibition, the Committee continues to monitor its implementation and enforcement.

 	Extracts from the Committee's recommendations to states on corporal punishment of children can be accessed here by session.
 Recommendations are also included in the individual country reports.